top of page

 before.. until now.

-Black (Nadia Burgess) – A film about the love and admiration South Koreans have for Hip-Hop music and trends, while following 2 underground Korean rappers.
-The World Has No Eyedea (Brandon Crowson) – A feature length documentary about the life and and death of Michael (Eyedea) Larsen, one of the most gifted underground Hip-Hop artists of our time.
-The documentary tells his epic life story while exploring the many rumors around his mysterious death and untimely demise.
+Black (Nadia Burgess) – A film about the love and admiration South Koreans have for Hip-Hop music and trends while following 2 underground Korean rappers.
+The World Has No Eyedea (Brandon Crowson) – A feature-length documentary about the life and death of Michael (Eyedea) Larsen, one of the most gifted underground Hip-Hop artists of our time.
+The documentary tells his epic life story while exploring the many rumors about his mysterious death and untimely demise.

 Keep Pushing (Timour Gregory) – Bronx teenager Billy enlists in the Army on the brink of the first Gulf War. but journalist Taye convinces him to follow his dream of becoming a rapper.
 Stars Jadon Woodard, Harry Lennix (Batman vs Superman), Brandon Young (The Wire) and rapper Pharoahe Monch.
-Maono Ya MC Kah : African Hip-Hop, African Struggle (Robby Bresson) – A first person account by Mc Kah (Samuel Kangethe Ngigi ) on the rise and influence of Hip-Hop culture in Nairobi Kenya from early 1990’s to date.
+Maono Ya MC Kah: African Hip-Hop, African Struggle (Robby Bresson) – A first-person account by Mc Kah (Samuel Kangethe Ngigi ) on the rise and influence of Hip-Hop culture in Nairobi Kenya from the early 1990s to date.
 When MC KAH used the last of his savings to open “The MAONO Recording Studios” things drastically went from bad to worse.
-The very youth and people he had supported were instrumental in the down fall and eventually the closure of “THE MAONO CULTURAL CENTER”.
+The very youth and people he had supported were instrumental in the downfall and eventually the closure of “THE MAONO CULTURAL CENTER”.

 DAY 2 Thursday, August 4th DJ’S & B-BOYS

-The HHFF 2016 Thursday night line-up is all about the DJ and the B-Boys as we present our festival goers with stories and movies by about and from Dj’s and BBoys from all over the world.
+The HHFF 2016 Thursday night line-up is all about the DJ and the B-Boys as we present our festival goers with stories and movies about and from DJs and BBoys from all over the world.

 SCHEDULED MOVIES